Merzasphor/MWSE/docs/source/lua/type/niTexturingProperty/applyMode.rst

 applyMode
 ====================================================================================================

 `niTexturingPropertyApplyMode`_.
 The texture apply mode.
-The texture apply mode determines how the vertex colors (whose generation are controlled via the NiVertexColorProperty) are blended with the filtered texture color.
+The texture apply mode controls how the vertex colors are blended with the texture color.

 .. _`tes3creature`: ../../../lua/type/tes3creature.html
 .. _`niObject`: ../../../lua/type/niObject.html